-Integrating chronic disease self-management education (CDSME) with health care is a key factor for scaling and sustaining programs, such as Stanford’s Chronic Disease Self-Management Program (CDSMP) and Diabetes Self-Management Program (DSMP).
+Integrating chronic disease self-management education (CDSME) with health care is a key factor for scaling and sustaining evidence-based programs, such as Stanford’s Chronic Disease Self-Management Program (CDSMP) and Diabetes Self-Management Program (DSMP).
 We have developed a number of resources to help community-based organizations build partnerships with health care systems, form contracts, learn about the requirements for DSMT accreditation, and receive reimbursement for CDSME programs.
 Take a look at the listing below to find what is most helpful for you.

 Community-Integrated Health Care Leadership Team